How is Leslie's Inc.'s (NASDAQ: LESL) stock expected to perform amid current market woes? - The Dwinnex

-The price of Leslie’s Inc. (NASDAQ: LESL) closed at 13.30 in the last session, down -2.28% from day before closing price of $13.61.
-In other words, the price has decreased by $-0.31 from its previous closing price.
-On the day, 1294374 shares were traded.
-LESL reached its highest trading level at $13.50 during the session, while it also had its lowest trading level at $13.26.
+The price of Leslie’s Inc. (NASDAQ: LESL) closed at 14.57 in the last session, up 8.33% from day before closing price of $13.45.
+In other words, the price has increased by $+1.12 from its previous closing price.
+On the day, 13450918 shares were traded.
+LESL reached its highest trading level at $15.23 during the session, while it also had its lowest trading level at $14.41.

 Top 5 Cheap Stocks to Own Right Now